A popular smart home security system can be remotely disarmed, researchers say

 The other flaw takes advantage of the unencrypted radio signals sent between the security system and the homeowner's key fob.
 That allowed Rapid7 to capture and replay the signals for "arm" and "disarm" because the radio waves weren't scrambled properly.

-Vishwakarma said homeowners could add a plus-tagged email address with a long, unique string of letters and numbers in place of a password as a stand-in for a password.
+Arvind Vishwakarma from Rapid7 said homeowners could add a plus-tagged email address with a long, unique string of letters and numbers in place of a password as a stand-in for a password.
 But there was little for homeowners to do for the radio signal bug until Fortress addresses it.

 Fortress has not said if it has fixed or plans to fix the vulnerabilities.
 It's not clear if Fortress is able to fix the vulnerabilities without replacing the hardware.
 It's not known if Fortress builds the device itself or buys the hardware from another manufacturer.